 If you feel that is too cold or too warm outside and you are not sure if you have the right equipment, it is better to skip the ride and do some research to be prepared next time.

-Properly adjust the height of the saddle, the position of the saddle to be well suited for your body.
+Properly adjust the height of the saddle, and the position of the saddle to be well-suited for your body.
 Adjust your suspension for your body weight.

-What Is the Death Rate of Mountain Biking?
+What Is the Death Rate from Mountain Biking?

 Only a few studies reported data on mortality during mountain biking.
-A study made by journals.lww.com concludes that only one mountain biker dyed out of 399 patients during a 10-year study conducted in the three trauma centers of the Greater Vancouver area, which corresponds to a case fatality rate of 0.25%.
+A study made by journals.lww.com concludes that only one mountain biker dyed out of 399 patients during the 10-year period in which the study was conducted in the three trauma centers of the Greater Vancouver area, which corresponds to a case fatality rate of 0.25%.

 I started mountain biking many years ago to improve my overall health state.
 After my first ride, I fell in love with the sport.
 Now I spend dozens of hours a week researching and training to compete in local XC and Enduro events.